Valentine’s Day, Every Day!

 By: J. Marlando

 St. Valentine’s Day was not always a romantic holiday but rather evolved during the time of the very early Christians who honored saints named Valentinus and who were either martyred or suffered greatly under Roman persecution.
 Slowly Valentine’s Day became a romantic holiday and by the 1500s it had evolved in being an occasion during which lovers expressed their feelings for each other by presenting flowers, presents and sending cards (called valentines) to each other.
-The major symbols for this special day include the winged cupid
+The major symbols for this special day include the winged cupid doves and the heart shape

 With only a few exceptions no one is too young or old to participate in the romantic rituals of Valentine’s Day.
 I think I was around ten years old when I gave a little girl in my class a romantic card so she’d know that “I liked her.”
 And I always gave my mom and grandmother some kind of gift or at least a card on this day.
 It’s really nice when you can give someone you care about something special—dinner out, a beautiful bouquet of flowers; diamonds to candy!
 In our times some gals are giving their guys flowers just to say “I love you” on this special day.
 Something that would never have happened a hundred years ago!